Saint-Nicolas-de-Bourgueil

 Saint-Nicolas-de-Bourgueil ([sɛ̃ nikɔla də buʁɡœj], literally Saint-Nicolas of Bourgueil) is a commune in the Indre-et-Loire department in central France.

 This village is in the Loire Valley, in the midst of many castles, such as Chenonceaux, Villandry, etc. The commune is home to a wine appellation, Saint-Nicolas-de-Bourgueil AOC.

 Geography

 Saint-Nicolas-de-Bourgueil is situated between Angers, Tours and Chinon.

 History

-The old ecclesia Sancti Nicolai, mentioned in 1208,was situated in the North-east of the present cemetery of Bourgueil.
+The old ecclesia Sancti Nicolai, mentioned in 1208, was situated in the North-east of the present cemetery of Bourgueil.

 In 1790–1794, Saint-Nicolas-de-Bourgueil annexed the former commune of La Taille.
 The current village centre of Saint-Nicolas-de-Bourgueil was built during the July Monarchy (1830-1848).

 Population

-Its inhabitants are called the Saint-nicolaisiens.
+Its inhabitants are called the Saint-nicolaisiens in French.

 Personalities

 Marie Dupin, a conquest of Pierre de Ronsard, lived in the Port Guyer (part of Saint-Nicolas-de-Bourgueil) all her life.